MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/how-to-do-printer-maintenance.md

 ---
-title: How to do printer maintenance in a UWP device app
+title: How to do Printer Maintenance in a UWP Device App
 description: In Windows 8.1, UWP device apps can perform printer maintenance, such as aligning print heads and cleaning nozzles. ms.date: 03/17/2023
 ---